seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 O heavens! it cannot be.

 **ISABELLA**
-Yes, he would give’t thee, from this rank offence,
+Yes, he would give't thee, from this rank offence,
 So to offend him still.
-This night’s the time
+This night's the time
 That I should do what I abhor to name,
 Or else thou diest to-morrow.

 **CLAUDIO**
-Thou shalt not do’t.
+Thou shalt not do't.

 **ISABELLA**
 O, were it but my life,
-I’ld throw it down for your deliverance
+I'ld throw it down for your deliverance
 As frankly as a pin.

 **CLAUDIO**